fzn0x/bert-indonesian-english-hate-comments/README.md

-> 🚫 This repository is for **research and educational purposes only**.
-Commercial use is not allowed.

 # Fine-tuned BERT-base-uncased pre-trained model for Indonesian-English hate comments sentiment analysis

 My first project in Natural Language Processing (NLP), where I fine-tuned a bert-base-uncased model to classify hate comments in a bilingual (Indonesian-English) dataset.
 This project focuses on sentiment analysis to detect toxic, offensive, or hateful language commonly found in social media and online platforms.

 ## TODO

-✅ Uses `bert-base-multilingual-uncased`, a widely used multilingual model.
+✅ Uses `bert-base-multilingual-uncased`, a widely used multilingual model.\
-✅ Clean Dataset class for handling data.
+✅ Clean Dataset class for handling data.\
-✅ Uses Hugging Face's Trainer API — very efficient.
+✅ Uses Hugging Face's Trainer API — very efficient.\
-✅ Includes training and evaluation splits.
+✅ Includes training and evaluation splits.\
-✅ Saves the model and tokenizer.
+✅ Saves the model and tokenizer.\

 ## ✅ INSTALL REQUIREMENTS